Arizona halts executions after Joseph Wood case

 He took almost two hours to die.

-Wood's execution came as US death penalty states have increasing trouble obtaining the drugs used in capital punishment, amid a European export ban.'Extreme secrecy'
+Wood's execution came as US death penalty states have increasing trouble obtaining the drugs used in capital punishment, amid a European export ban.

 The morning after Wood's execution, his lawyer Dale Baich demanded an independent inquiry into the death of his client.